How Much Can You Save with Solar Panels in the Philippines?

 Shading

 Trees, neighboring buildings, water tanks, and antennae that cast shadows on your roof during peak sunlight hours reduce solar output.
-Heavy shading can reduce generation by 20 to 40 percent.
-SolarPro Install conducts a shading analysis at every site assessment and recommends microinverters for heavily shaded roofs.

 4